chmod77/unical/README.md

-# unical - A uniform API to retrieve public holidays
+# unical - A unified API to retrieve public holidays

 **`unical`** is a platform-agnostic calendar library for Rust that integrates with multiple Calendar data providers.
 It provides a simple, asynchronous interface to fetch holiday information and can be easily extended to support additional calendar services.